The Most & Least Watchable NFL Games In 2022: Week 1 & Beyond

 The latest Super Bowl 57 preview.

-Those are some of the key elements that make one NFL game more watchable than another.
+Those are key elements that make one NFL game more watchable than another.

 How We Did It